YACS-RCOS/docs/contributors/running_yacs.md

 ## Running Yacs

-You can now use the following command to run YACS:
+You can now use the following command to run Yacs:
   `bin/yacs-start-development`

-To stop YACS, press ctrl+c and run the following command `bin/yacs-stop-development`
+To stop Yacs, press ctrl+c and run the following command `bin/yacs-stop-development`

 At this point, you should be able to make changes to any of the Yacs services, and your changes should appear as soon as you refresh your browser!